leon-thomm/Ryven/docs/README.md

 import random

 class Rand_Node(NodeBase):
+    """Generate a random number in a given range"""
+    # this __doc__ string will be displayed as tooltip in the editor

     title = 'random'
-    doc = 'generates a random number in a given range' init_inputs = [
+    init_inputs = [
         NodeInputBP(dtype=dtypes.Integer(default=1, bounds=(1, 100)), label='scale'),
     ]